- About Us

 Loneliness and Isolation

-When you don’t have to go anywhere to work, you could spend days not talking to anyone.
+You could spend days not talking to anyone when you don’t have to go anywhere to work.
 You miss the social aspect of chatting and venting about work and life, and this camaraderie doesn’t translate the same way over Zoom.
 Being disconnected from your coworkers and the rest of the world may make you feel lonely and isolated.
 And loneliness is associated with higher rates of depression, anxiety, and somatic symptoms like random pain.

 Anxiety and Stress

 When you work in the same place you sleep, the boundary between work and home life blurs.
-You may feel pressure to be on when you should be off, but without time to disconnect and unplug, you risk burning out.
+You may feel pressure to be on when you should be off, but you risk burning out without time to disconnect and unplug.

 The anxiety, stress and loneliness of working from home can lead to depression or, if you’re already depressed, make it worse.
 Depression isn’t just feeling down; the Mayo Clinic says symptoms of depression include: